 1 What are the main aims, objectives and intended outcomes of the proposed decision and who is likely to benefit from it?
 Aims: To improve the quality of life for residents and those using the school and village centre facilities.
 To address concerns of the above over drivers driving at high speeds through the village.
 To promote safer roads.
 Objectives: To encourage drivers to drive through the vulnerable areas of Compton at an appropriate speeds.
-To offer improved quality of life of those using the facilities in Compton without the concerns relating to rouge drivers travelling through the village at high speed.
+To effect improved quality of life of those using To offer improved quality of life of those using the facilities in Compton without the concerns relating to rouge drivers travelling through the village at high speed.
 Outcomes: To provide a safer environment in the vulnerable areas of the village.
 Address road safety concerns associated with speeding drivers.
 Benefits: A safer improved highway network.
 Reduced conflict between pedestrians and motor vehicles.